openshift/insights-operator/docs/arch.md

 The main goal of the Insights Operator is to periodically gather anonymized data from the OCP cluster (mostly Kubernetes/OpenShift APIs and control plane components) and upload it to `console.redhat.com` for Insights analysis.

 Insights Operator does not manage any application.
 As usual with operator applications, most of the code is structured in the `pkg` package and `pkg/controller/operator.go` hosts the operator controller.
-Typically operator controllers read configuration and start some periodical tasks.
+Typically, operator controllers read configuration and start some periodical tasks.

 ## How the Insights operator reads configuration
 The Insights Operator's configuration is a combination of the file [config/pod.yaml](../config/pod.yaml)(basically default configuration hardcoded in the image) and configuration stored in the `support` secret in the `openshift-config` namespace.
 The secret doesn't exist by default, but when it does, it overrides default settings which IO reads from the `config/pod.yaml`.